 Campfire’s own ADLC driver is the only one used in the Vega 2020.
 It’s a dynamic driver coated with “amorphous diamond-like carbon”, which is basically a coating to make the diaphragm super stiff and therefore improve its acoustic qualities (a stiffer driver is usually equivalent to less driver flex and, in turn, to more detail and less distortion).
 This is not the same as the one used for the Dorado 2020, but it’s quite close and uses the same tech.

 The Vega 2020 have an impedance of 36 Ω and a sensitivity of 94 dB, so you shouldn’t need any special source to drive them.
 In fact this is a rather easy to drive earphone, which should be totally fine with whatever source you use but for one detail: output impedance.
 It is fundamental that you use a source with very low output impedance, ideally inferior to 1 Ω (though anything less than 4 Ω should be fine).
-Most products not made with audio reproduction as their first use case, e.g. laptops or smartphones, have higher In theory you don’t need any specialised device to drive them: any phone, laptop or tablet is more than capable of providing power for them.
-The issue is, however, that low impedance requires an equally low output impedance.
-Many non-specialised devices have relatively high output impedance that can influence the sound of the Dorado 2020 – not an issue per se and in some cases you might actively want that, but usually you don’t want to alter the sound of your earphones and that is why it is recommended that you use a dedicated audio device (amplifier, DAP or other) with output impedance below 1 Ω.
+Most products not made with audio reproduction as their first use case, e.g. laptops or smartphones, have higher output impedance.
+In theory you don’t need any specialised device to drive them: any phone, laptop or tablet is more than capable of providing power for them, but they don’t have a low enough output impedance and this can influence the sound of the Vega 2020.
+While this may not be entirely bad (or even unwanted, up to a certain point), it’s generally better to use something with a low output impedance.

 Soundstage has good width, but poor depth, and it never managed to give me the impression that music was actually happening outside of my ear canals – in fact I always got the impression that it was happening inside my head.
 Imaging is therefore not that great from this perspective, nor from the one of having a variety of positions going from left to right (and vice-versa); on the other hand, it is good at placing each instrument in its own little space.
 There’s a very good instrument separation, with good detail retrieval even in crowded tracks.